ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 | `Accuracy` | Team average accuracy, individual score, judgements |
 | `Combo` | Current combo count, individual score, judgements |

-If a player fails during a `Tag co-op` match, the match ends and the players return to the match lobby.
-In `Tag-team VS`, the opposing team receives a win by default instead.
+If a player fails during a Tag co-op match, the match ends and the players return to the match lobby.
+In Tag-team VS, the opposing team receives a win by default instead.
 Failed players do not contribute towards the team unless they have been revived by the end of the match.

 If a player quits while being in a match, the game will perfectly play their part for them, but not contribute anything to the team.
 If all players of a team quit, the opposing team will win by default.